FDio/csit/docs/ietf/draft-vpolak-mkonstan-bmwg-mlrsearch-01.md

     * External search - measures at transmit rates outside the (lower_bound, upper_bound) interval.
 Activated when a bound is invalid, to search for a new valid bound by doubling the interval width.
-      It is a variant of `exponential search`_.
+      It is a variant of "exponential search".
-    * Internal search - `binary search`_, measures at transmit rates within the (lower_bound, upper_bound) valid interval, halving the interval width.
+    * Internal search - "binary search", measures at transmit rates within the (lower_bound, upper_bound) valid interval, halving the interval width.
+* Final phase
-* **Final phase** is executed with the final test trial duration, and the final width goal that determines resolution of the overall search.
+  * Executed with the final test trial duration, and the final width goal that determines resolution of the overall search.
-  Intermediate phases together with the final phase are called non-initial phases.
+* Intermediate phases together with the final phase are called non-initial phases.

 The main benefits of MLRsearch vs. binary search include: